mashaan14/YouTube-channel/spectral_clustering/clustering_negotiated_deals_in_TADAWUL.md

 ![Cluster4](https://github.com/user-attachments/assets/ebff764e-1ea4-4d4c-86f9-2b539e90e09b)

 To conclude, trades in cluster 1 have lower price difference but they appear in January and February before larger price differences occur.
-Cluster 2 and 4 contain trades with larger price differences and they mainly appear in March and April
+Cluster 2 and 4 contain trades with larger price differences and they mainly appear in March and April.

+Thanks for reading.

 ## References
 [1] Zelnik-Manor, Lihi, and Pietro Perona.
 "Self-tuning spectral clustering."
 Advances in neural information processing systems.
 2005.